Introduction

 4. Conduct the pilot study

-As a final step of the CWDI, if earlier steps indicate the need for a new data collection, we will be conducting a pilot study to collect information on the cybersecurity workforce.
-This pilot will be informed by earlier study activities, such as evaluating existing federal and administrative data and preparing high-priority research questions, to maximize the utility of the study for future data users.
+As a final step of the CWDI, a pilot survey will be conducted to collect information on the cybersecurity workforce.
+This pilot will be informed by earlier study activities, such as the testing of survey questions and the evaluation of existing data sources to maximize the utility of the study to future data users.
+The pilot survey will be used to inform potential future full-scale CWDI data collection.

 Contact Information